13 Household Items That Make Travel a Breeze

 For fast first aid: balloon

 An uninflated balloon takes up next to no space in your luggage but can turn into a handy makeshift heat pad or ice pack.
 If your muscles are sore or you have an injury, fill the party product with hot or cold water at a hotel or rest stop, and press it against the pained spot.
-Here are some surprising first aid items in your car.

 For sharp objects: binder clip